Quantum Big Bounce in Wheeler-DeWitt scattering theory: Ekpyrotic and LQC-like transitions: Scattering with the interaction potential

 We now move to describe how the quantum closed Universe is affected by the emergence of an ekpyrotic-like self-interaction potential $U_s(\phi)$.
-The idea is that such potential is relevant for a brief time near the singularity, and adiabatically switched off at early/late times.
-In the asymptotically free regions, the Universe is described by the wavelets in Eq.~(\ref{eq:lognorm-weight}).
+The idea is that such a potential is relevant for a brief time near the singularity, and is adiabatically switched off at early/late times.
+In the asymptotically free regions, the Universe is described by the wave functions in Eq.~(\ref{eq:wp}).
 When $U_s(\phi)$ becomes non-negligible, the Universe undergoes a purely quantum phase where it is described by a positive and negative frequency superposition.
 After some time, the Universe will perform a transition to another meaningful semiclassical state.
-If this transition occurs from a collapsing state to an expanding one, we can successfully describe a Quantum Big Bounce.
-Transition amplitudes are evaluated through propagator scattering theory from Relativistic Quantum Mechanics \cite{Bjorken:1965sts}.
-Given the properties of the solutions in Eq.~(\ref{eq:sol-v}), we can construct the Feynman propagator of the free equation as

-where $\chi_\omega(v)=N_\omega\, K_{i\omega/2}(\Lambda v^{2/3})$.
-It satisfies the Green's function equations and propagates positive/negative-frequency states forward/backward in time (see Appendix \ref{app:feynm-Sm} for details).
-We consider $U_s(\phi)$ to allow for a perturbative expansion.
-The projection of perturbed states over outgoing free states yields the coefficients of the S-matrix $\mathcal{S}$.
-Considering $g^+_\omega$ as our impinging state, in principle, we could observe a transition to $g^+_{\omega'}$ or $g^-_{\omega'}$.
-At the first order in the perturbative expansion, the transition amplitudes for these two channels are (see Appendix \ref{app:feynm-Sm})
+Transition amplitudes can be evaluated through the propagator scattering theory of Relativistic Quantum Mechanics \cite{Bjorken:1965sts}.
+Here, however, we will approximate the ekpyrotic potential to compute non-perturbative transition amplitudes without directly implementing it.
+We consider the scalar field potential in the form $U_s(\phi)=-6\eta\pi^3\, \delta(\phi)$, where $\eta$ is a coupling parameter.
+Such a choice captures the features of an infinitely steep ekpyrotic potential, and it can be recovered from complete expressions in appropriate shape parameter limits.
+In this setting, the solutions of the full WDW equation are everywhere in the form of Eq.~(\ref{eq:sol-v}) except for $\phi=0$.
+We want to describe the transitions that an incoming positive-frequency $g^+_\omega$ state undergoes when interacting with the scattering potential.
+To do so, we split the solutions of the full equations into two branches: one for $\phi<0$ and the other for $\phi>0$.
+In the former branch, given the boundary conditions of the Feynman propagator, both the incoming state $g^+_\omega$ and the reflected backward-propagating negative-frequency component are present.
+In the $\phi>0$ branch, we find only the transmitted positive-frequency components (negative-frequency states in this region would propagate freely from $\phi \to +\infty$, corresponding to a many-Universes interaction).
+Therefore, we consider solutions of the complete WDW equation $\Psi$ to be in the form